TGM-HIT/typst-diploma-thesis/src/utils.typ

 // - https://github.com/typst/typst/issues/2722
 // - https://github.com/typst/typst/issues/4438
 // it requires manual insertion of `#chapter-end()` at the end of each chapter

 #let _chapter_end = <thesis-chapter-end>
+/// Inserts an invisible marker that marks the end of a chapter.
+This is used for determining
+/// whether a page is empty and thus whether it should have header and footer.
+///
+/// -> content
 #let chapter-end() = [#metadata(none) #_chapter_end]
+/// *Internal function.* Returns whether the current page is empty.
+This is determined by checking
+/// whether the current page is between the previous chapter's end and the next chapter's beginning.
+/// This is used for styling headers and footers.
+///
+/// This function is contextual.
+///
+/// -> bool
 #let is-empty-page() = {
   // page where the next chapter begins let next-chapter = {